Ayush-Sharma410/ThaparSummerSchool/README.md

 - [Beautiful Soup](BeautifulSoup.ipynb): Code examples and tutorials using the Beautiful Soup library for web scraping.
 - [AutoScraper](AutoScraper.ipynb): Code examples and tutorials using the AutoScraper library for web scraping.
 - [GoogleSearchQuery](googlesearch.ipynb): Code examples and tutorials for scraping Google search results using Python.
-- [Requests_html](Requests_HTML.ipynb): Code examples and tutorials for scraping using requsts_html library in pyrhon.
+- [Requests_html](Requests_HTML.ipynb): Code examples and tutorials for scraping using requsts_html library in python.
+- [Hidden APIs](HiddenAPIs.ipynb): Code examples and tutorials for scraping using Hidden APIs.
 - [Octoparse](octoparse):Tutorials for web scraping using Octoparse software.

 ## Getting Started